 - Those who feel physically or mentally dependent on the drug

-The most important thing to do when seeking treatment for Celexa toxicity is to contact emergency services as soon as possible.
+The most important thing to do when seeking medical treatment for Celexa toxicity is to contact emergency services as soon as possible.
 However, there are things patients can do to ensure the best possible outcome.
+In this section information about the primary actions to be done during overdose and things to avoid will be provided.

 The Primary Actions

-- what medications were taken besides Celexa if any
+- What other drugs or medications were taken besides Celexa, if any

 - Waiting for the symptoms to get worse before calling for help